Debruised

 Escudo de Castilla y León

-Arms of Hugo Frazão Coutinho Dias with crown and collar
+Arms of Hugo Frazão Coutinho Dias with falcon and Fire Dog

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Leather.